CanyonWind/Single-Path-One-Shot-NAS-MXNet/README.md

 ![alt text](./images/nas-blocks-optimized.gif)

-Several things different from the official version: **for training,** it supports block & channel selection for the supernet model, ShuffleNetV2+ style SE for supernet / subnet and the MobileNet V3 style last convolutin block; **for searching,** it supports both genetic and random search with BN statistics update and the FLOP / number of parameters constraint; **for evaluation and deployment,** tools for FLOPs and parameters calculation, per operator profiling, int8 quantizatin and Batch Norm merging are provided.

 **10/09/2019 Update:**

 A searched model **Oneshot-S+**, with the block choices and channel choices searched by this repo's implementation, ShuffleNetV2+ style SE and MobileNetV3 last convolution block design, reaches the **new highest** top-1 & top-5 accuracies with the **new lowest** [Google MicroNet Challenge Σ Normalized Scores](https://micronet-challenge.github.io/scoring_and_submission.html).
 Check [here](https://github.com/CanyonWind/oneshot_nas#results) for comparison.